 Washington state community and technical colleges will grant a minimum unrestricted elective credit for an Advanced Placement (AP) score of 3 or higher.
 Credit will be awarded on the basis of official AP results, not transcript notation.

 Credit will be granted for College Level Examination Program (CLEP) tests with a minimum score equivalent to the 35th percentile for General and Subject examinations.
 Subject examination credits will be granted as equivalent to credits earned in courses at LCC.
 Credit for Subject examination will not be granted when students have earned credit in equivalent courses.
 Subject and general examination credits may count toward satisfying distribution requirements for any Associate in Arts-Direct Transfer Agreement or Associate in Sciences-Transfer degree but do not satisfy lab requirements.
-Students must submit an official copy of CLEP scores to the Registration office.
+Students must submit an official copy of CLEP scores to the Registration office and a CLEP evaluation request form.
 Upon evaluation of those scores, the student will be notified of acceptable credits.
-Credit will be granted for Excelsior College Examinations on a case-by-case basis.
-Provisional credit will be given prior to a students completion of 12 LCC credits.
-Credits will be granted and posted to the student’s transcript following completion required LCC credits.

 Lower Columbia College recognizes academic credits earned at institutions outside of the United States that are equivalent in academic level and nature to work offered at LCC.
 Upon evaluation of the foreign transcript, the student will be notified of credit to be granted.
 The Registrar makes the final determination on credits to be granted.